wix-incubator/wix-rest-docs/all/guides/wix-groups/docs/Terminology.md

 Request submitted by a site member to join a private group.
 The request can be approved or rejected by a group admin.

 ## Membership question
 A question asked to members when joining a group.
-Wix users can set whether it is required to answer the question in the dashboard.
+Only group admins can create or update membership questions and can set whether it is required to answer membership questions

 ## Role
 Role a site visitor has in a group.

   - **Anonymous:** Site visitor that isn't logged in.
-  - **Site member:** Site visitor that is logged in but not a group member.
+  - **Site member:** Site visitor that is logged in but is not a group member.
   - **Group member:** Site member that has joined a group.
-  - **Group admin:** Group member with additional permissions.
-The creator of a group is automatically a group admin.
+  - **Group admin:** Group member, Wix user, or Wix app with group management permissions.
+The member that creates a group is automatically a group admin.
+Also, Wix users are always group admins for all groups on their site.
-  - **Wix Groups Manager:** Member, Wix user or Wix app with full management permissions.
-Site admins are always Wix Groups Managers.

-## Rule
+## Rules
-Guidelines ensuring that members post responsibly and respectfully.
-Wix users can set up group rules in the dashboard.
+A set of guidelines for group members' communication to encourage members to post responsibly and respectfully.
+These rules help set a positive tone for discussions and avoid conflicts.